almodroid/Dell-vostro-5471-hackintosh/README.md

 ﻿# Overview
-This repo will help you install Mac OS X for Dell vostro 5471 machine with some modifications to get most benefit from the system
+This repo will help you install Mac OS X for Dell vostro 5471 machine with some modifications using opencore to get most benefit from the system
+I used clover until Catalina when Big sur released i convert to opencore.
-here I will attache my EFI partition with continue updates (I hope😅)
+I will attache my EFI partition with continue updates (I hope😅)
 I was working with Hackintosh since OS X 10.8 Mountain Lion with many computers.\
 \
 i include the latest Kext until ( 11 / 11 / 2020 )